WeblateOrg/weblate/docs/contributing.rst

 2. Set final version by ``./scripts/prepare-release``.
 3. Make sure screenshots are up to date ``make -C docs update-screenshots``
 4. Create a release ``./scripts/create-release --tag``
-5. Enable building version docs on Read the Docs
+5. Enable building version docs on Read the Docs and make it default.
-6. Update Docker image
+6. Update Docker image.
-7. Close GitHub milestone
+7. Close GitHub milestone.
-8. Once the Docker image is tested, add a tag and push it
+8. Once the Docker image is tested, add a tag and push it.

 .. _dco: